 In 1996, BMA started the BMA Boulder Mountain Bike Patrol as a means of helping all users in the outdoor community to safely use our trails.
 Bike patrollers are not “the Man,” but are volunteers who are prepared to help with bike problems, minor first aid, emergency response and, of course, provide great information about trails in the County.
 In 2010, our team of 63 active patrollers spent about 18,000 hours and covered almost 11,000 miles while on patrol for Boulder City, County, and the U.S. Forest Service.
 You can learn more at Bike Patrol.

-In the last few years, we have entered into a massive joint project with the City of Boulder to create one of the premier off-road urban bike parks in the country.
-Valmont Bike Park, which is currently going through its first major phase of construction, will offer kids of all ages the chance to practice all forms of off-road biking from cross country mountain biking to jumping to cyclocross barriers right in town.
+In 2009, BMA entered into a massive project with the City of Boulder to create one of the premier off-road urban bike parks in the country.
+Open since 2011, Valmont Bike Park now offers kids of all ages the chance to practice all forms of off-road biking from cross country mountain biking to jumping to cyclocross barriers right in town.
 In support of this effort we raised over $500,000 in public donations for the design and construction of the park.
 For more information go to Valmont Bike Park (VBP).